groovyfx-project/groovyfx/README.md

 ## Building with NetBeans

-The NetBeans project files are included in the code repository.
-You must customize the project files by following these steps

-1. Add the <JAVAFX_SDK>/rt/lib/jfxrt.jar lib to the project libraries.
-2. In NetBeans, open the nbproject/project.properties file and modify the following property to point to your jfxrt.jar file:

-> file.reference.jfxrt.jar=<path_to_JavaFX_SDK>/rt/lib/jfxrt.jar
+Install the NetBeans Gradle Plugin (which should be in the list of plugins offered as standard, but failing that there see http://plugins.netbeans.org/plugin/44510/gradle-support).
+Using the open a new project dialogue, navigate to the GroovyFX project directory and you should see the Gradle logo indicating you can open this as a Gradle project.
 You should now be able to build the library and run the demos with NetBeans.

+## Building with Eclipse

+As at 2014-05-07, GrEclipse appears not to support Groovy 2.3.0, so building with Eclipse has not been tried.